-Co-founder and mentor, Christina Astin revisits her early hopes for the journal and what has been achieved.
+Co-founder and mentor, Christina Astin revisits her early hopes for Young Scientists Journal and what has been achieved.

 What does a young scientist look like?
 To many it’s a lab-coated woman or man in their early 30s.
 To me, a young scientist is still at school.
 A teenage scientist may not know as much science as a post-doctoral researcher, but she has oodles of curiosity and total freedom from that professional caution that can hamper creative thinking later on.

 It surprises many that it is even possible to do original research whilst still at school.
 But WE know it’s possible because we publish it!

 So, what skills did I hope, as co-founder, would be gained by school students writing up their research and having it published in a journal run by their peers?

 In 2006 I had recently been appointed Head of Science at a prominent UK boarding school: The King’s School, Canterbury.
 I had a mission: to showcase scientific communication at its best, starting with my own students.

 I knew of schools around the UK where students were carrying out original research, often guided by a charismatic teacher.
 Some schools are lucky enough to have radio telescopes, wind tunnels, electron microscopes and access to other impressive pieces of kit.
 Others were pioneering new discoveries with more modest means: a webcam in a bird box, or a computer and some genetic code.
 Were they publishing their results?
 Should they be?
 How?
 Where?